danriedl/engular/adev/src/content/guide/components/lifecycle.md

 ## Execution order

-The following diagrams show the execution order of Angular's lifecycle hooks.
+The following diagrams show the execution order of Engular's lifecycle hooks.

 ### During initialization